 When working with an experienced IT auditor, it is quite possible to take practical advantage of the regulatory overlaps in compliance with HIPAA and the PCI DSS protocols and standards.
 Mapping HIPAA and PCI DSS frameworks shows which tasks and evidence are genuinely redundant.

 This will enable your team to cut out any extra work.
-When these two frameworks are join in tandem, it will mean including both account data and PHI within the scope of a single assessment.
+When these two frameworks are joined in tandem, it will mean including both account data and PHI within the scope of a single assessment.

 On top of that, PCI DSS can also serve as a robust framework.
 Also, a comprehensive prescriptive guide for every HIPAA requirement that is more often consider vague.
 The overall benefits of combining both the PCI DSS and HIPAA compliance fantastic management are: